Agile Analytics or Lean Analytics

-Before we begin, let us first understand the differences between Lean and Agile.
+Before go into agile analytics or lean analytics, let us first understand the differences between Agile and Lean.
 Most people assume they are the same and hence use the two terms interchangeably.

 Both are effective principles/mindsets in their own rights but that doesn’t make them the same.
 A car and a plane will get you to a destination, both are effective means of transport, but they are not the same.

 Lean was designed to improve operations and eliminate waste within a manufacturing system.
 It also takes into account waste created through overburden and irregularity in workloads.

 Agile refers to a group of methodologies or principles that focus on iterative software development.
 Requirements and solutions evolve through collaborative effort.
 Continuous improvement, flexibility to change, early delivery are just some of the philosophies of Agile thinking.

 Could we apply one or both of the above disciplines to analytics?
 If we break down analytics to a “product” and a “service” we could take out parts of each principle and apply them to analytics.